johnoltman65/commerce_migrate/commerce_migrate_ubercart/README.txt

   products, product display nodes, orders, and customer profiles.
-If you want to do so, then the users need to exist in the system (This would normally be a self-upgrade from the ubercart site, or an upgraded site that we're now pulling the store into.)
+If you want to do so, then the users need to exist in the system (This would normally be a self-upgrade from the ubercart site, or an upgraded site that we're now pulling the store into.
 * Visit /admin/content/migrate/ubercart_migration_options to set the options for your import.
 You need to tell it where the source database and files are.
 * If you want the URL aliases (paths) set on Ubercart product nodes to become paths on the resulting product display nodes, enable the path module.
 If you do not want to bring paths over, then disable path module.
-* The product image field is assumed to be field_data_uc_product_image on a D7 ubercart site or content_field_image_cache (field_image_cache) on a D6 site, and field_image (on every product) on the Commerce side.
+* The product image field(s) are configurable; the destination fields will be named the same as the source fields.
 * Product types are created *by the migration* from the base "Product" type and the uc_product_classes table.
 * Delete all existing product types, products, line items, and orders in your commerce install.
 * Consider deleting any existing product display nodes.
+* You must have an existing Product Display content type named product_display.
 * See http://drupal.org/node/1206776#comment-4685032 for one import recipe.